 Great news for avid followers of this very special 100 issue of Australian Traveller magazine – especially for all those completionists who like to tick off every possible destination on the list: there are a huge number of entries on The 100 that can be accessed via cruise ship!
 The By the Water category alone is tailor made for it, from cruising the Whitsundays to circumnavigating Tasmania.

 Then there’s the bragging rights to be had on a luxury Kimberley cruise, the solo traveller’s goal of setting out on a starter cruise, all the family fun of going on a Great Barrier Reef cruise, or the ultimate Wining & Dining experience of cruising to Margaret River to enjoy everything the region has to offer.
 And that doesn’t even come close to half of the unique and wonderful destinations you can access via cruise ship: all of the major ports, of course, including Sydney, Adelaide, Brisbane, Melbourne and Fremantle, plus Kangaroo Island in South Australia, Moreton Island off the coast from Brisbane, WA’s spectacular Coral Coast – and brand new for 2020, the whale-rich playground of Eden on NSW’s Sapphire Coast.
-When it comes to cruising through Australia, the opportunities are endless.

 Where is everyone going?